 The Act is a one stop shop for the law relating to oaths, affirmations, affidavits, statutory declarations and certifications in Victoria.
 It is important to note that a person who intentionally makes a false statement, whether orally or in writing, under oath or affirmation or in an affidavit is liable to the penalties of perjury under the Crimes Act 1958 (Vic).
 Whilst minor inadvertent non-compliance with the Act does not affect the validity of an oath, affirmation, affidavit, statutory declaration or certification, this is not to say that a party in a court proceeding, may not seek to set aside the document relied upon.
 Gadens can assist by providing advice in relation to evidentiary issues, litigation and dispute resolution matters generally.

-If you require any further information in relation to the Act, please contact us to discuss, otherwise a link to the Act is provided below:
+If you require any further information in relation to the Act, please contact us to discuss, the Act is available online.

 Sarah Rogers, Lawyer